higanworks-cookbooks/simplelog_handler/README.md

 simplelog_handler Cookbook
 ==========================
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwhich.
+This cookbook shows all_resources and update_resources at info og.

 Requirements
 ------------